- Assessments that identify the site’s critical missions and critical functions

 - Designated emergency medical centers

 - Information technology or network communications nodes

 - Onsite substations

 - Onsite water treatment facilities

 - Onsite well pumps.

 Establish Criticality Weightings

 Once the site’s critical functions have been identified, criticality weighting factors are determined.
 The TRN allows users to account for the possibility that not all critical functions may be of equal importance.
 Loss of any one function may have varying degrees of impact on the critical missions.
 The resilience planning team must decide whether all critical functions are of equal importance or to establish tiers of importance.
 These tiers allow the loss of certain functions to be weighted or prioritized above the others when assessing risk.

-Tiers and weighting factors are documented in the Site-Level Planning Action 4 Worksheet: ID and Weighting of Critical Functions.
+Tiers and weighting factors are documented in the Site-Level Planning Action 4 worksheet.
 If the organization or site has an existing categorization of critical functions, then that structure may be used or adapted as a basis for the tiers used in the TRN.
 Note that existing categorization of critical functions should only be used if they are based on the function’s importance to the organization or site’s critical missions.
 Categorizations based on severity of impact or time-to-mission impact if compromised are already accounted for in the Risk Assessment module.
 The final criticality weightings and lists of facilities supporting critical functions list should be reviewed and approved by site leadership before advancing to the Baseline Development module.